MangoPig/Web-Development-Tutorial/NodeJS/04/README.md

 > Remember to use "type": "module"

-1) Make a game where two players guess a number and whoever guess the cloest wins.
+1) Using Typescript make a game where two players guess a number and whoever guess the closest wins.

 > You can generate a random number using the Math.random() in Javascript.
 [Read more here](https://www.w3schools.com/jsref/jsref_random.asp)